 Start git bash in the directory where you want to create your project.

-Download the sFSS template from the ENCORE GitHub Repository using the next command in git bash:
+Create your project directory (20231201_Project) containing the sFSS template from the ENCORE GitHub repository using the next command in git bash:

-git clone https://github.com/EDS-Bioinformatics-Laboratory/ENCORE
+git clone https://github.com/EDS-Bioinformatics-Laboratory/ENCORE 20231201_Project

-This will create the directory ENCORE, which contains the sFSS.

-Rename ENCORE to the name of your project (e.g., \20231201_Project)

-Move into the directory \20231201_Project and remove the file README.md and remove the sub-directory .git (which may be hidden on your system).
+Move into the directory 20231201_Project and remove the file README.md and remove the sub-directory .git (which may be hidden on your system).

 Now you can start using the sFSS and GitHub/Git for your project.